Key topics covered:

 What job protection is offered for SEC and CFTC whistleblowers?

-The Dodd-Frank Act prohibits employers from firing, demoting, suspending, threatening, harassing or discriminating against any individuals who provide information to the SEC or CFTC or assist the SEC or CFTC in an investigation.
+The Dodd-Frank Act prohibits employers from firing, demoting, suspending, threatening, harassing or discriminating against any individuals or whistleblowers who provide information to the SEC or CFTC or assist the SEC or CFTC in an investigation.

 However, SEC whistleblowers must first report the securities law violations to the SEC before they suffer job retaliation or else they are not covered by Dodd-Frank’s anti-retaliation provisions.
 This was decided by the Supreme Court in what’s known as the “Digital Realty” case.